Mon – Fri: 9:00am – 7:00pm, Sat – Sun: 8:30am – 5:00pm

 Quick Answer

-Yes, urgent care can diagnose and manage mononucleosis (mono).
+Looking for help with mono treatment recovery?
 CityHealth San Leandro offers same-day mono testing with a rapid blood test.
 Results in about 15 minutes.
+Walk-ins welcome.

 Symptoms of Mono

-• Extreme fatigue — often the most debilitating symptom
+• Extreme fatigue which is often the hardest symptom

-• Severe sore throat — often mistaken for strep throat
+• Severe sore throat often mistaken for strep

 • Swollen tonsils